Robert Anderson (Scotland Yard official): Early life and education

-Anderson was born in Mountjoy Square, Dublin, Ireland.
+Anderson was born in Mountjoy Square in Dublin, Ireland.
 His father, Matthew Anderson, was Crown Solicitor, a distinguished elder in the Presbyterian Church of Ireland, and of Ulster Scots descent.
 Matthew married Mary, daughter of Samuel Lee of Derry.
 Robert described himself as "an anglicised Irishman of Scottish extraction".
-His elder brother Sir Samuel Lee Anderson was a successful barrister who invariably acted for the Crown, and like his brother also acted as an intelligence officer.
+His elder brother Samuel Lee Anderson was a successful barrister who invariably acted for the Crown, and like his brother also acted as an intelligence officer.
 Their sister Annie married Sir Walter Boyd, 1st Baronet, a dominant figure among the Irish judiciary in the late nineteenth and early twentieth centuries, and a staunch upholder of British rule in Ireland.
 Annie played a key role in her brother's religious development.

 On leaving school, Anderson began a business apprenticeship in a large brewery, but after eighteen months he decided not to go into business and left.
 After studying in Boulogne-sur-Mer and Paris, he entered Trinity College, Dublin, where he graduated Bachelor of Arts in 1862, and in 1863 was called to the Irish Bar.
 He received a Bachelor of Laws degree from Trinity College in 1875.